How to Import a Kei Truck from Japan: A Step-by-Step Guide

 -

-A full-service import company that handles everything from auction bidding to US delivery.
-Companies like Duncan Imports, Japanese Classics, Kei Truck USA, and JDM Expo provide this end-to-end service.
+A full service import company that handles everything from auction bidding to US delivery.
+Companies like Duncan Imports, Japanese Classics, Kei Truck USA, and JDM Expo provide this end to end service.
 You pay a premium for the convenience, but they handle all logistics, paperwork, and compliance.

 -

-An auction agent/exporter that bids on your behalf and ships the vehicle, with you handling US-side customs clearance and registration.
+An auction agent/exporter that bids on your behalf and ships the vehicle, with you handling US side customs clearance and registration.
 Services like Japan Partner, STC Japan, and BE FORWARD fall into this category.
 This saves money but requires more work on your end.

 When evaluating a vehicle at auction, key documents include: